A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

-As I have said above, the main reason we locals go to Santu Lussurgiu is the many festivals: Carnival has as special flavor here, as well as the Holy Week, and the patron saint – whom the city was named after – celebrations in summer – are all festivals you should have on your radar.
+As I have said above, the main reason we locals go to Santu Lussurgiu is the many festivals.
+Carnival has as special flavor here, as well as the Holy Week.
+Then there’s the patron saint celebrations in the summer – the city was named after that.
+These are all festivals you should have on your radar.

-But there is much more to discover in Santu Lussurgiu.
+But there is much more to discover.
 One of the reasons to go is definitely local food!
 Another reason to visit is the traditional houses that are still the pride of the town.
 Locals are also renowned horse and cattle farmers.

 Curious to find out more about this lesser known Sardinian gem?
 Continue reading!